freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 20.1

-Your virtual machine comes with PostgreSQL (psql) installed.
-Log into it by typing `psql -U freecodecamp postgres` into the terminal and pressing enter.
+Your virtual machine comes with PostgreSQL installed.
+You can use psql to interact with it.
+Log in by typing `psql -U freecodecamp postgres` into the terminal and pressing enter.

 #### HINTS